cysong/playwright-demo/README.md

 - Tests must run sequentially due to data dependencies
 - Each test includes automatic login/logout via hooks
 - Order number is shared across test cases using a global variable
+- Sensitive credentials are loaded from `.env` file (not committed to git)